Nayann23/Documentation-Hub/PHISHGUARD-INTELLIGENT-URL-PHISHING-DETECTION-SYSTEM/README.md

 # **🚀 PhishGuard — Intelligent URL Phishing Detection System**

-> **Advanced ML-powered phishing detection with layered security heuristics, real-time analysis, and an enterprise-grade UI.**
+> **PhishGuard is an advanced machine learning–powered phishing detection system that combines statistical learning models with layered security heuristics to evaluate URLs in real time.**

+> **The platform performs dynamic feature extraction from URL structures, applies rule-based threat intelligence checks, and leverages a trained XGBoost classifier to produce high-confidence phishing predictions.**

+> **By integrating real-time analysis, explainable threat scoring, and a security-focused, enterprise-grade user interface, PhishGuard delivers fast, transparent, and trustworthy URL risk assessments suitable for demonstrations, applied research, and early-stage security engineering use cases.**

 ---